OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 ## Using IE11 tooling

 1. Create a Yo Office generator project.
 It doesn't matter what kind of project you select, this tooling will work with all project types.

+> ![NOTE]
+> If you have an existing project and want to add this tooling without creating a new project, skip this step and move to the next step.

 2. In the root folder of your new project, run the following in the command line: